All online transactions will be unavailable from 8 p.m. on Friday, Jul. 20 through Sun., Jul. 22.

 The SCDMV will electronically verify your coverage.
 If your insurance policy cannot be verified, your license and vehicle registration may be suspended.
 If suspended, the vehicle's owner may have to pay up to $400 to reinstate driving and registration privileges.
 If you are a new resident in this state and have an automobile policy with a national insurance company, change your address with your insurance company before you register your vehicle in this state.

-If you're stopped by a law enforcement officer, you must show your proof of insurance for the vehicle you’re driving.
+If a law enforcement officer stops you, you must show your proof of insurance for the vehicle you’re driving.
 If the officer writes you a ticket for not providing proof, you must provide proof of insurance within 30 days.
-This way, you will avoid an indefinite suspension of your driver’s license.
+By showing proof, you will avoid an indefinite suspension of your driver’s license.
 If it’s suspended, you will owe $100 to reinstate your license.